Kate Middleton Fired Longtime Aide Sophie Agnew — Just After Sophie Returned From Her Honeymoon

 The honeymoon period ended quickly for one of Kate Middleton’s longtime aides.

 The Duchess of Cambridge reportedly fired Sophie Agnew this week, shortly after Sophie returned to work from her honeymoon.
-As the Page Six reported, Sophie was one of Kate’s most loyal aides, having worked with her for the last seven years.
+As Page Six reported, Sophie was one of Kate’s most loyal aides, having worked with her for the last seven years.
 Sophie was reported to be closely involved with the duchess’ charitable endeavor, the Royal Foundation.

 As the report noted, Sophie appeared to be a casualty of a rift in the royal family.
 Prince Harry and Meghan Markle have reportedly cut ties with the foundation, which quietly scrubbed all information about them from its official website.
 The change was actually announced back in May, but the fallout is apparently still ongoing, with Sophie’s firing the most recent result of the split.